grid443/tomcat_jdbc_example/README.md

 ### Docker

 Build docker.
 The project must be built.
-Run this commands from the project root directory
+Run this commands from the project root directory (don't miss the point at the end)

 ```
 docker build -t servlet-app:1.0 .